 Ready for more colorful foods?
 As I mentioned on Monday, I’m trying to diversify the color pallet of my foods because if it’s colorful, it’s healthy – right?
 Jokes, I know that doesn’t count if Nutella is also a part of the equation.
+Although, let’s pretend for these raspberry Nutella crescent rolls.

 I double booked myself for brunch this past Sunday, which is something that never happens.
 Seriously.
 On weekends, I like to keep a really low profile.
 This usually includes not being overly social.
 That being said, I was so excited for both of my brunch invitations that I decided to just keep both meals light rather than have to skip one.